biolink/biolink-model/docs/affects_degradation_of.md

 {: .translator_minimal-subset-label }

-holds between two molecular entities where the action or effect of one impacts the rate of degradation of the other within a system of interest
+holds between two molecular entities where the action or effect of one impacts the rate of degradation of the other within a system of interest, where chemical degradation is defined act or process of simplifying or breaking down a molecule into smaller parts, either naturally or artificially (Oxford English Dictionary, UK, 1995)

 URI: [biolink:affects_degradation_of](https://w3id.org/biolink/vocab/affects_degradation_of)